yalidu/yalidu.github.io/_pages/about.md

 Welcome to attend the [Safe Reinforcement Learning Seminar](https://sites.google.com/view/saferl-seminar/home).

 <span style="color:red">
-PostDoc position: One PostDoc position available with example topics on Causal Modelling, Reinforcement Learning and Multi-agent Cooperation.
+PostDoc position: Funded by EPSRC, one PostDoc position is available in our group with example topics on Causal Modelling, Reinforcement Learning and Multi-agent Cooperation.
 </span> <br>

 <span style="color:orangered">